egad13/Toko-HP-Journal-Gen/README.md

 ## Getting Started

+This project is live as a website!
+Simply visit this link to use it: [Click Me!](https://ericag13.github.io/Toko-HP-Journal-Gen/)

 Or, if you really wanted, you could download the project and open index.html in your browser when you want to use it.
 That's also an option.